 Killing Bamboo with Chemicals

-- Remove rhizomes that grow underground as new shoots regrow: As soon as you see new shoot emerge, also cut away the rhizomes (stems) that grow underground.
+As soon as you see a new shoot emerges, also cut away the rhizomes (stems) that grow underground.
 Use a sharp shovel or garden implement to do the job.
 Also, remove as many clumps of roots as you can.
 You will have to dig deep for the roots as they are known to grow from around two feet underground.
 Follow the root network, which travels horizontally across the area.
 Dig out as much as possible even as you apply herbicide to the bamboo shoots.

-- Dig the plant out: The primary non-chemical way to remove the bamboo is to dig it out.
+The primary non-chemical way to remove the bamboo is to dig it out.
 Use a sharp spade, saw, or ax to cut the plant and dig it out.
 You will need to pay attention to ensure that nothing grows back.
 The moment you spot new shoots, you must dig it out.
-Look for the clumps of bamboo stalks, as well as the rhizomes and dig them out.
+Look for the clumps of bamboo stalks, as well as the rhizomes, and dig them out.
 Keep cutting and digging as many times and for as long as it takes until the bamboo no longer sends up shoots.
 This activity may take months or years, but to remove bamboo altogether, you must get rid of all rhizomes.

-- Starve the bamboo: Another way to get around the bamboo’s persistence is to starve it of all nutrients.
+Another way to get around the bamboo’s persistence is to starve it of all nutrients.
 Start by cutting the stalks below soil level and put a dark, thick tarp over the area.
-Keep this tarp down so that the area does not receive sunlight, rain and other nourishment.
+Keep this tarp down so that the area does not receive sunlight, rain, and other nourishment.
 Look out for any new growth that may have sneaked out from the edges of the tarp and immediately cut and dig them out.
 Keep the tarp over the area for as long as it takes to destroy the bamboo plant.
 Be prepared to wait for months.

 If you intend to keep some of your bamboo, such as for a property line of sorts, you can keep it contained.
 To do so, create an open-sided barrier or a fully enclosed one.

-- Fully enclosed barrier: You may choose instead to construct a fully enclosed wall to contain the bamboo.
-In that case, you will still need at least two to three feet depth for this.
+You may choose instead to construct a fully enclosed wall to contain the bamboo.
+In that case, you will still need at least two to three feet in depth for this.
 Dig that out and install the barrier.
 Leave at least 2 inches (5.1 cm) above the ground.
 That way, you can detect when rhizomes try to escape over the barrier – (in which case you must cut them away).

 As you can see, killing bamboo is not a walk in the park.
 The bamboo is a very resistant plant that can multiply like grass once there is an attempt to eradicate it.
 You must remain vigilant against every effort of the plant to spread.
 Killing bamboo to keep your property from becoming infested is a necessary step so that you can continue to enjoy your space.
 Although bamboo may be a useful plant for various craft-making and creative uses, it remains an unwanted pest in areas that can do without it.
 So, once you have done all that is required and see no more bamboo, then you can say you have conquered this very hardy invader.